-CBD has become a popular ingredient in oils, edibles, topicals, and even cosmetics.
+CBD has become a popular ingredient in oils, edibles, topicals, and cosmetics.
 CBD does not cause the ‘high’ typically associated with cannabis use.
 The cause of the ‘high’ is another cannabinoid called tetrahydrocannabinol (THC).

-In this article, we provide a list of high-potency CBD oils and other CBD products.
+This article provides a list of high-potency CBD oils and other CBD products.
 We also discuss the potential benefits and risks of using strong CBD.

 Learn more about CBD tinctures here.

 Please note that this article’s writer has not tried these products, and all the information presented is research-based.

 Medical News Today follows a strict product selection and vetting process.
 Learn more here.

 Best overall: Zatural Full Spectrum CBD Oil Drops

 Zatural Broad Spectrum CBD Oil Drops contain hemp seed oil with no additives or fillers.
 The oil also contains terpenes, flavonoids, and phytocannabinoids.

 This product is available in 1, 2, and 4 fluid ounce (fl oz) bottles, containing 300–12,000 milligrams (mg) of CBD.

 The 12,000 mg option provides a CBD dosage of 100 mg per serving, making it one of the strongest CBD oils in this article.